About the Tour

 The Tale of the Heike is one of the most celebrated Japanese epics and accounts the heroic conflict between the Taira (Heike) and Minamoto (Genji) clans for the control of Japan.
 It regales grand tales of warrior culture and rousing stories of love and betrayal, and can be touted as the beginnings of the honor code of bushido.

 It is a collection of stories about the Gempei War (1180 – 1185) told by roaming monks about the lessons of history and the impermanence of all things.
-It tells of the fall of the corrupt Taira and the eventual victory of the Minamoto and the establishment of the Kamakura Shogunate which too eventually passed into history.
+It tells of the fall of the corrupt Taira, and the eventual victory of the Minamoto and the establishment of the Kamakura Shogunate – which too eventually passed into history.
 It is about blood ties and the favor of a six-year-old Emperor and the fight for control of Japan.
-Its characters are larger-than-life, and their exploits still inform the Japanese to this day as role models and stories told in their popular culture.
+Its characters are larger-than-life, and their exploits still inform the Japanese to this day.
+The heroes of the Tale of Heike act as role models to modern sensibilities and their stories are still told Japanese popular culture.

 We will use the tales of the classic days of samurai culture contained with the Heike Monogatari to guide us on this journey into ancient Japan.
 It is our hope to not only bring you to these sites but also to bring you back in time to the days that defined samurai culture, valour and courage.
 Besides we will have you dressed as a samurai before the tour’s end shouting for victory!